1cbyc/1cbyc-web-scraper/README.md

 ## For Installation

-1. Clone my repository.
+1. just clone my repository.

 ```bash
 git clone https://github.com/1cbyc/1cbyc-web-scraper.git
 cd 1cbyc-web-scraper
 ```

-2. Clone my repository.
+2. then download the required packages.

 ```bash
 pip install -r requirements.txt
 ```

-## Usage
+## This is how to use it

-1. Update the base_url and num_pages variables in main.py to match the target website and the number of pages you want to scrape.
+1. simply update the base_url and num_pages variables in main.py to match the target website and the number of pages you want to scrape.

 ```
 base_url = 'http://nsisong.com/page/'  # you can replace with the actual base URL
 num_pages = 5  # adjust the number of pages to scrape based on the target website
 ```
-2. Run the scraper.
+2. then, run the scraper.

 ```
 python main.py
 ```

-3. Check the console output to see the progress and results of the scraping.
+3. make sure to check the console output to see the progress and results of the scraping.

-4. To view the scraped data, you can use the provided function in database.py to print all data:
+4. also, to view the scraped data, you can use the provided function in database.py to print all data:

 ```
 from scraper.database import print_all_data
 print_all_data()
 ```

-### In my defense don't be like me, just do this:
+### i gave a shorter way to read the data by adding a read_db.py file to this project but i think i should not be an advocate for shortcuts. so, just do this:

 ## get a db browser for SQLite atleast

-just download and install the db Browser for SQLite:
+like just download and install the db browser for SQLite:

 1. go to the [DB Browser for SQLite website](https://sqlitebrowser.org/).
 2. then, download and install the version suitable for your pc.